shenef/Boktai-Speedrunning/src/zoktai/any.md

 When all of the Gusts are in the skylight, enable 9 sunlight to deal 270 damage to them, then immediately disable sunlight before using sword to finish them off.
 Use ![][icon_bat] Bat to proceed through the ↖️ window.
-If you accidentally killed the Gusts with sunlight, kill the Green Slime through the ↗️ exit **eight times** to make up the missing EXP.
+If you accidentally killed the Gusts with sunlight or they killed each other by detonating, you can farm the Green Slime through the ↗️ exit to make up the missing EXP.

 Proceed through the first exit, then go downstairs and through the ↘️ door to push another block.
 Backtrack and take the elevator, proceed through the ↙️ exit, then go ↘️ and ↗️ to unlock the next door.

-Refill energy on the Solar Station and put all stat points into STRG.
+Refill energy on the Solar Station and put all stat points into STRG before taking the elevator.
 Select the first option during the dialog.

 ### <span class="boss">Cheyenne</span>